 The deck is right beside the screened-in porch and you access the deck through a soon-to-be-door from the screened-in porch.
 We could have put steps down from the deck, but we didn’t really want the dog running up there anytime she wanted.
 No steps also help to contain the kid.
 I can just let her go on the screened in porch and deck without me having to worry she will fall off it.

-- Thompson’s WaterSeal Waterproofing Stain – I went with their Acorn Brown Waterproofing Stain.
+- Thompson’s WaterSeal Waterproofing Stain – I went with their Acorn Brown Waterproofing Stain in Transparent.
+You can also get it in semi-transparent.
 It only takes one coat and dries in two hours – perfect for impatient people like myself.

 - Paint Brush made for stain